SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/01-Thymeleaf-Advanced.md

 <div th:text="${#strings.listJoin(whiskeys, '-')}"></div>

 ```
-It is possible to display the collection by using `.listJoin()` method, which receives two parameters:
+It is possible to display the collection by using the `.listJoin()` method, which receives two parameters:

 - Current string
 - The delimiter